Multivariate Testing’s Role in CRO (Radiohead versus iTunes)

 The music industry can teach web marketers a valuable lesson about how to maximize conversions.
 If you’re looking at buying multivariate testing software, this article will help you put things into perspective.

-As you probably already know, split-testing software—and multivariate testing software—tells you which version of your page generates the most conversions.
+As you probably already know, A/B testing tools—and multivariate testing software—tells you which version of your page generates the most conversions.
 There’s a two-step process:

 Step 1—the Content Creator: Someone creates different versions of a page (or page element).